-Take some time to show them safe and appropriate activities that they can do by all by themselves.
-Toys and chews can be an option as long as you choose ones that you know aren't a potentially choking hazard.
+Take time to show them safe and appropriate activities they can do all by themselves.
+Toys and chews can be an option if you choose ones you know aren't a potential choking hazard.

-Another option is to freeze broth or canned food in a toy for a longer lasting reward and a refreshing treat in the summer.
+Another option is to freeze broth or canned dog food in a toy for a longer-lasting reward and a refreshing treat in the summer.

-Even a simple couch cuddle or some belly rubs while you're relaxing in the evening can be a bonding experience.
+Even a simple couch cuddle or a belly rub while relaxing in the evening can be a bonding experience.
 Find regular activities that you can do together.
-If you have more than one pet, it's very important to spend time with them one-on-one.
+If you have more than one pet, it's very important to spend time with each of them one-on-one, if possible.

-By using a variety of stimulating methods, your pet will feel loved, energized, and stay both physically and mentally stimulated in their environment- ultimately leading to a reduction of undesired behaviours and annoying habits.
+By using a variety of stimulating methods, your pet will feel loved and energized and stay both physically and mentally stimulated in their environment- ultimately leading to a reduction of undesired behaviours and annoying habits.